Un Petit Monde Questions and Answers

 Are the backgrounds real?

 Yes.
-I use a fisheye lens and shallow depth of field when shooting the scenes.
+Kurt uses a a fisheye lens and shallow depth of field when shooting the scenes.
 First, the lens is super wide angle and captures more of the surrounding environment.
 Second, shooting with a shallow depth of field produces the out-of-focus, "dreamy" backgrounds.
 Shooting this way can make the backgrounds appear fake or digitally modified, but they are not.

 Do you make the little people?

 No. We purchase the miniatures from local hobby shops and often buy the figures from people on eBay.
-However, I do create a lot of the props by hand and manipulate (glue and paint) the figures when necessary.
+However, Kurt will create a lot of the props by hand and manipulate (glue and paint) the figures when necessary.

 Are you both photographers?

-Yes.
-I shoot and process the photos, conceive of the scenes, create the props and deal with all of the technical aspects of our project.
-Edwige coordinates the day-to-day tasks such as researching locations, ordering materials, coordinating our travels and interacting with people inquiring about the work.
+Kurt shoots and processes the photos, conceives of the scenes and creates the props.
+Edwige coordinates the day-to-day tasks such as researching locations, ordering materials, coordinating our travels and photographs the "making of" Un Petit Monde.

 Do you do commissioned work?

-Yes, we have done some commissioned work involving the miniatures.
-My motivation for this type of photography comes from the places Edwige and I travel to and the experiences that we share.
+Yes, we have accepted commissions involving the miniatures.
 We are committed to producing fine art photography and will consider commercial inquiries.

 Do you have a book of your work?

 Yes!
-We have self-published a limited edition book (edition of 500) and currently sell it in our Un Petit Monde Etsy Store.
-We have also published a children's book which you can find on Amazon.
+We are sold out of our self-published limited edition book (edition of 500). but we do have a children's book which you can find here.